Quidenham

 Quidenham Hall is now a monastery of Carmelite nuns.
 A hospice for sick children occupies the site of some former staff cottages on the property.
 It is run independently of the monastery under the management of the East Anglian Children's Hospices (EACH), a registered charity under the patronage of the Princess of Wales.

 The church of St Andrew is one of 124 existing round-tower churches in Norfolk.

 Quidenham was the location of the music festival Play Fest, which ran for two years from 2011 until 2013.

-The civil parish includes the historic parish and still separate settlement of Wilby, which has its own historic church.
-Further, the old parishes of Eccles and Hargham now form part of Quidenham civil parish, each with their own historic church still in existence.

 Snetterton Motor Racing Circuit is partially located in Quidenham parish, albeit 2 mi to the north-west of the village.
 Eccles Road railway station, on the Breckland Line between Cambridge and Norwich, is a similar distance to the north of the village.